My Goddess

 My Goddess (種菜女神 (zhǒng cài nǚ shén)) is a 2018 Taiwanese television series created and produced by iQiyi Taiwan.
 It stars Jasper Liu, Annie Chen, Lee Chien-na and Jake Hsu as the main cast.
 Filming began on 21 February 2018 and wrapped up on 4 July 2018.

 Synopsis

 Yan Dong Ming used to have a flourishing and well-established career in music, and was widely known for his love songs.
 However, the public has now completely lost interest in him.
 Desperately trying extend his music career, he ends up in the isolated Geng Hai Village under strange circumstances and meets the "Planting Goddess" Tian Li Yun.
-Dong Ming, a neat freak and a guy that has "city cancer"—an obsession with city living—can't get used to the natural habitat of the Geng Hai Village.
-However, under the guidance of Li Yun, he not only falls in love with the self-sufficient village, but also falls in love with the strong and determined Li Yun.
-When a dangerous crisis threatens the village, Dong Ming faces the choice of standing by or abandoning Li Yun and returning to the city to regain his long-lost music dream.
+Dong Ming, a neatness freak who has "city cancer"—an obsession with city living—can't get used to the natural habitat of the Geng Hai Village.
+However, under the guidance of Li Yun, he falls in love not only with the self-sufficient village, but also with the strong and determined Li Yun.
+When a dangerous crisis threatens the village, Dong Ming faces the choice of standing by Li Yun or abandoning her and returning to the city to regain his long-lost music dream.